cfadel1/CaesarCipher/README.md

-# Caesar Cipher
+# The Caesar Cipher Encoder Decoder
-Caeser Cipher Cryptographic Decoder/Encoder
 This is a Windows Application created using C#.
 The goal of this application is to successfully encode and decode text using Caesar Cipher's algorithm.

 ## How to run